emreesen27/Flutter-Progress-Dialog/README.md

 ```

 ### Completed Type
 * Use this to update the dialog when the process is finished.
+If it is Empty, progress automatically closes.
 <br/>
 <img src = "https://github.com/emreesen27/Flutter-Progress-Dialog/blob/assets/completed_type.png?raw=true" width=300>